Why Our Prayers Go Unanswered

 I once saw prayer as little more than the act of begging God to sovereignly fix my problems.
-I was taught that He did whatever He wanted and if He had some reason for not answering my prayers, He wouldn’t—and I would never know the reason.
+I was taught that He did whatever He wanted and if He had some reason for not answering my prayers, He wouldn’t—and I would never know why.

-There are many models of prayer and this turned out to be the least effective of all.
+There are many models of prayer, and this one turned out to be the least effective of all.
 It almost seemed as if the more I begged God to do something, the more my prayers went unanswered.

 A few years ago, He began instructing me about healing.
 He reminded me that He had already given me all the power and authority I would ever need to heal someone.
 I love the way he instructed John Wimber about this: “Don’t ever beg me again for healing.”

 What became apparent was the fact that when people were not healed, it was not because He was unwilling to heal them.
 It was because believers had refused to exercise their power and authority for healing.
 God is not responsible to do something He’s already delegated to us.
 That’s what it means to have authority.

 A friend confessed the other day that he’s avoided the call of God to step into a full-blown prophetic ministry because of fears he had that the body of Christ would not support him financially.
 He’s been a believer for decades and he’s seen the way gifted people have struggled financially, because the saints have refused to support them.
 Rather than stepping out of the boat and trusting God to provide for his finances, he stayed on the sidelines.
 He realized God would answer his prayers for financial provision, mostly through the church.
 And he didn’t trust that system.

 And now we must address a touchy subject: